Sssanp/Neira_Sandra_HW-2_CRUSHING_BUGS/README.md

 1st bug: You can drag and drop more than one puzzle piece into a drop zone this shouldn’t happen.
 There should only be one piece in one drop zone at a time.

-2nd bug:  problem with pieces appearing in the drop zones on reset / choosing a new puzzle.
+2nd bug:  Problem with pieces appearing in the drop zones on reset / choosing a new puzzle.
 Those should be removed/reparented back to the drag zone, so the player has a fresh board to drop onto.

 (Articulating the solution first will be a great help in completing the assignment successfully)